It can be a bit hit and miss trying to choose the best base layer for men. Have a read through our guide and check out our range of recommendations.

 It’s important to stay dry in order to keep warm and comfortable.
 Even low-intensity activities can cause you to perspire and if your base layer lacks breathability, you could find yourself uncomfortably damp which could lead to extreme cold or even hypothermia.

-You’ll need your base layer to wick sweat away from your body to keep you warm, dry and comfortable.
+You’ll need this layer that is closest to your skin, to wick sweat away from your body to keep you warm, dry and comfortable.
 This requires fabrics that dry quickly, enabling efficient moisture transfer and evaporation.

 Merino wool is naturally odor-resistant and can be worn several times without washing.
 Even after several uses, it probably still won’t smell.